Hitansh-Thakur/React-TODO/README.md

 ## Day 2
 <!--learned how to use components in react and how to pass props. added styling theme using tailwind css and added fuctionality of deleting a single task -->
 - Learned how to use components in react and how to pass props.
     - Added styling theme using tailwind css
-- Added functionality of deleting a single task

 > I have added the following functionalities
 - Added a new component `Button` and `Heading`